 Difficulty level: easy

-ch – chain, sl st – slip stitch, sc- single crochet, CA – Colour A: Blood Orange, CB - Colour B: Paper White, CC – Colour C: Daffodil Yellow
+ch – chain, sl st – slip stitch, sc- single crochet, CA – Color A: Blood Orange, CB - Color B: Paper White, CC – Color C: Daffodil Yellow

-Starting the flower centres.
+Starting the flower centers.
 With CA, you’re going to ch 4, then sl st to close and create a magic loop.

 Finishing them off.
 Next, you’re going to sc 8 and then sl st to close.
 Cut and tie off.

 Repetition.
-Repeat 5 more times, ending with a total of 6 flower centres.
+Repeat 5 more times, ending with a total of 6 flower centers.

-If you have particularly thick hair or you feel that your head is on the bigger side of average, you may want to create 7 flowers instead of 6.
+If you have particularly thick hair or your feel that you head is on the bigger side of average, you may want to create 7 flowers instead of 6.

 To start the petals for the first flower.
-With CB tie onto one of the centres and ch 8.
+With CB, tie onto one of the centers and ch 8.

 Complete the flower.
 Then sl st into the next stitch, repeat 7 more times to form a full flower.
 Sl st to finish and then cut and tie off.